Salem Hanna Khamis: Education and early career

 From 1942-1943, Salem taught at the Akka High School in Acre and St Lucas High School in Haifa.
 In 1943 he was appointed a lecturer in the Mathematics Department at AUB.
 In 1945 he received a British Council scholarship for a PhD at University College London.
 He defended his thesis during the 1948 Arab-Israeli War and Palestinian exodus (Nakba), and received the PhD title in 1950.

-Khamis became known for his political activities among student communities, especially his advocacy for dispossessed Palestinian people.
 In 1948 he was refused entrance to the new State of Israel, in whose territory Reineh now lay.
 Instead, he moved to Aleppo, Syria, where he lectured Applied Mathematics in the Engineering College of Syria University (now University of Damascus), and was appointed head of the Mathematics department.

 United Nations

 In 1949 he married Mary Guy and they had four children: Thea, Hanna, Christopher and Tareq.
-He soon accepted an invitation from the United Nations to work in its Statistical Office in Lake Success (1949-1950) then New York (1950-1953).
+He accepted an invitation from the United Nations to work in its Statistical Office in Lake Success (1949-1950) then New York (1950-1953).
 In addition to his position in the United Nations, he became part-time visiting lecturer in the Mathematical Statistics Department at Columbia University.
 Salem finally visited his home in Israel in 1952.
 In 1953 he returned to AUB as Associate Professor of Economics.
 Between 1955 and 1958 he was appointed Professor and Chairman of Mathematics Department.
 Between 1958 and 1963 he became United Nations Food and Agriculture Organization Regional Statistician for the Near East (duty stations: Cairo, United Arab Republic 1958-1960, and Rome, Italy 1960-1963).

 Between 1961 and 1970 Salem became Chief of the FAO Trade Prices Branch in Rome.
 Between 1970 and 1972 he was Director and UN Project Manager at the Institute of Statistics and Applied Economics, Makerere University, Kampala, Uganda.
 In 1972 he returned to Rome to become Head of the FAO Methodology Group – Statistical Development Service until 1974, and Chief of the Service 1975-1981.
-Work consisted mainly in assisting developing countries in the improvement of their food and agricultural statistics through national, regional and international statistical projects.

 In parallel (1976-1978), he acted in Baghdad as UN Project Manager/Chief Advisor to the Arab Institute for Training and Research in Statistics.

 In 1981 Salem resigned from his position at FAO and moved to England where his children lived.
-However, he continued to work as an expert and as the head of several scientific missions by the UN, and provided consulted at many countries, such as:
+However, he continued to work as an expert and as the head of scientific missions by the UN, and consulted at countries, such as: